 While no medical experimental research will be conducted using test samples, City Schools and its contractors monitor aspects of the virus that causes COVID (e.g., tracking viral mutations by sequencing viruses and microbes in samples collected through the in-school testing program) for epidemiological and public health purposes.
 City Schools also is collaborating with local universities, including Morgan State University, University of Maryland, and Johns Hopkins University, on an initiative to figure out which public health strategies are most effective.
 For example, the initiative may use data from the testing program to look at the effect of changes to how often we test or the use of rapid tests in addition to PCR tests.

 Staff will work with parents to ensure that students with disabilities are prepared for testing and that tests are done in ways that are sensitive to their needs.
 If your child has a documented disability and you are concerned that testing would impair your child’s mental or physical health due to that disability, please contact your child’s school to discuss how to proceed.

 From our experience of the past two years, we know that students generally find the tests easy and comfortable.
-If your child is nervous or anxious, staff will do their best to provide support and encourage her or him to complete the test, but we may need to skip your child on that particular day.
+If your child is nervous or anxious, staff will do their best to provide support and encourage them to complete the test.
 Please talk with your children about testing and let them know that the school needs to make sure they are healthy.
 Remind children that the test doesn’t hurt, is quick, safe, and gentle, and keeps them safe.

 Yes, all student-athletes must participate in our "test to play" program.
-The policies around testing, isolation and quarantine mirror the policies laid out for all students.
+The policies around testing and isolation mirror the policies laid out for all students.
 Student-athletes must follow the testing and isolation guidance outlined on this website in order to remain eligible to play.